India Travel Tips: Travel to India with these expert tips for information to have a safe and comfortable trip.

 India is a wonderful country with many wonders or marvels to see and plenty of things to do.
-The massive crowds, visual explosion of color full saris, lumbering cows, polluted weather, traffic jams and chaos are inherent features of India.
+The massive crowds, the visual explosion of color full saris, lumbering cows, polluted weather, traffic jams, and chaos are inherent features of India.

-No wonder such attributes are also some kind of unique encounters for the discerning visitor.
+No wonder such attributes are also some unique encounters for the discerning visitor.

-Western life of clean, air-conditioned, and safe environments find themselves in Indian Airport where huge crowds, polluted air and stuffy weather prevails.
-The smelly, bright and humid Indian airport suddenly gives them the impressions that they are totally in a different world.
+Western life of clean, air-conditioned, and safe environments find themselves in Indian Airport where huge crowds, polluted air, and stuffy weather prevails.
+The smelly, bright, and humid Indian airport suddenly gives them the impression that they are totally in a different world.

 First time visitor to India

-For many india visitors anxieties only start after landing in India.
-In essence, the change from the cool, dry and clean air to the hot, humid, smelly, and bright weather in India reminds them that they are completely in a different country which has many unique wonders to see and things to do while experiencing massive crowds, traffic jams, pollution, chaos and bargaining.
+For many Indian visitors, anxieties only start after landing in India.
+In essence, the change from the cool, dry, and clean air to the hot, humid, smelly, and bright weather in India reminds them that they are completely in a different country which has many unique wonders to see and things to do while experiencing massive crowds, traffic jams, pollution, chaos, and bargaining.

-The discerning visitor will not be disappointed as India has many marvels to offer- the majestic Taj Mahal in New Delhi, Swami Vivekananda’s temple in Trivendrum in Southern India, tourist hot spots in the Himalayas, Sandy beaches in Goa and many more.
-So for any first time visitor must know simple tips and ways which are helpful to travel in India.
-By knowing such simple tips and tricks, the inexperienced visitor can enjoy India’s beauty and culture without losing his or her valuable belongings, money, calmness and directions.
+The discerning visitor will not be disappointed as India has many marvels to offer- the majestic Taj Mahal in New Delhi, Swami Vivekananda’s temple in Trivandrum in Southern India, tourist hot spots in the Himalayas, Sandy beaches in Goa, and many more.
+So any first-time visitor must know simple tips and helpful ways to travel in India.
+By knowing such simple tips and tricks, the inexperienced visitor can enjoy India’s beauty and culture without losing his or her valuable belongings, money, calmness, and directions.

-When travelling alone in India, any visitor should:
+When traveling alone in India, any visitor should:

-Make a short list of things to do and wanted to see.
-Such prior planning will help any first time visitor more focused and his or her stay meaningful.
+Make a short list of things to do and want to see.
+Such planning will help any first-time visitor be more focused and make his or her stay meaningful.

 Always try to dress in traditional clothing and act like a true Indian citizen who knows exactly what he or she is doing and where he or she is moving around.

-Watch out for trickster or slimy characters looking for gullible or innocent prey.
+Watch out for tricksters or slimy characters looking for gullible or innocent prey.

 Never talk to strangers.
-If anyone needs information, always go to an official travel information desk or website or other tourist information centres to get the required information.
+If anyone needs information, always go to an official travel information desk, website, or other tourist information centers to get the required information.